-By the time he reached her apartment complex, he was panting, both from exertion from the mile he had run and the constriction fear had placed on his heart.
-He pounded on the door, giving her no time to answer before he yel ed, "Elizabeth!"
+By the time he reached her apartment complex, he was panting, both from exertion from the mile he had run and the constriction pounded on the door, giving her no time to answer before he yel ed, "Elizabeth!"
 There was no sound from the other side, no rustling of curtains or faint shuffling of feet.
 Even then, he wasn't satisfied.
 Fumbling with his keys, he found his spare and pushed it into the lock.